noiseprotocol/noisesocket_spec/noisesocket.md

 2.3.
 Encrypted payloads
 ----------------------
-Some Noise messages will carry an encrypted payload.
-When this payload is decrypted, the plaintext will have the following structure:
+Each Noise transport message consists of a single encrypted payload.
+Each Noise handshake message might contain a a single encrypted payload (or might contain a cleartext payload).
+When these payloads are decrypted, the plaintext will have the following structure:

  - `body_len` (2 bytes)
  - `body`
  - `padding`

 The `body_len` field is a 2-byte unsigned integer, encoded in big-endian, that stores the number of bytes for the following `body` field.
-Following the `body` field the remainder of the plaintext will be padding bytes, which may contain arbitrary data and must be ignored by the recipient.
+Following the `body` field the remainder of the decrypted plaintext will be padding bytes, which may contain arbitrary data and must be ignored by the recipient.

 3. Negotiation
 ===============